 To enter you must:

-- be an EU national with the right to work in the UK after graduation.
+- have the right to work in the UK after graduation.

-Closing date for entries is 4 February 2015.
+Closing date for entries is 28 January 2016.

-Awards ceremony takes place on 24 April 2015 at Canary Wharf, London.
+Awards ceremony takes place on 22 April 2016 at Canary Wharf, London.

 How do I win?